politrons/Dive-into-Python/com/politrons/py-quic/README.md

-# PyQuic - Simple QUIC Client/Server Library
+# PyQuic - QUIC Client/Server Library

 PyQuic is a Python library that provides a simplified, fluent API for building QUIC clients and servers using the `aioquic` library.
 It abstracts away the complexity of QUIC protocol handling while providing a clean, builder-pattern interface for both client and server implementations.